kalkin/Ddt/README.md

-**Ddt** is an authoring and distribution development tool for Perl6.
+**Ddt** is an authoring and distribution development tool for Raku.
 It provides scaffolding for generating new distributions, packages, modules, grammers, classes and roles.

 WARNING
 =======